Cognigy/Documentation/docs/ai/empower/agentic-ai.md

 Before using this feature, you need:

-1. Create an account in one of the Generative AI Providers:
+1. Create an account in one of the LLM Providers:
     - [OpenAI](https://platform.openai.com/).
 You need to have a paid account or be a member of an organization that provides you access.
 Open your OpenAI user profile, copy the existing API Key, or create a new one and copy it.
     - [Azure OpenAI](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service).
 You need to have a paid account or be a member of an organization that provides you access.
 Ask your Azure administrator to provide API Key, resource name, and deployment model name.
     - [Anthropic Claude](https://console.anthropic.com/docs).
 You need to be a [member of an organization](https://console.anthropic.com/docs/access) that provides you access.